N Korea’s Kim reviews agenda for congress in early January

 Kim, 36, is facing his toughest challenge since taking power in late 2011.
 He has called for stronger internal unity to overcome what he called “multiple crises” caused by the pandemic, a series of natural disasters last summer and persistent U.S.-led sanctions.

-The North’s official Korean Central News Agency said Wednesday that Kim and other top officials held a Politburo meeting to study and discuss important issues to be referred to the party congress and decided it would be held “in early January.”
+The North’s official Korean Central News Agency said Wednesday that Kim and other top officials held a Politburo meeting on Tuesday study and discuss important issues to be referred to the party congress and decided it would be held “in early January.”

 The Politburo participants assessed that preparations were going smoothly and examined the qualification of delegates, the formation of the congress’ presidium and secretariat, and scheduling issues, the report said.